xiaoxiae/videos/17-ab/DESCRIPTION.md

 ► Website (for other things I'm up to): https://slama.dev/ ► Patreon (if you'd like to support me): https://www.patreon.com/TomasSlama

-Thanks to Matěj Kripner, guys at @polylog7346, for feedback TODO
+Thanks to Matěj Kripner, guys at @polylog7346, and TODO for feedback.

 ------------------